sam-caldwell/csci-430/docs/TO-DO.md

 - REDBULL BEFORE CODING.
 Tired Sam is dumb Sam!

-## Additional Parser and Grammar Coverage
-- Implement the additional commands listed in docs/gw-basic.ebnf but not recognized in the lexer/token set: FILES, NAME, KILL, MKDIR, RMDIR, WIDTH, LOCATE, CLS, PSET, PRESET, LINE (graphics), PAINT, DRAW, VIEW/VIEW PRINT, WINDOW, BEEP/SOUND/PLAY, KEY/KEYn/ON KEY, ON event variants, PEN/STRIG, TIMER ON/OFF, TRON/TROFF, CONT, LOAD/SAVE/NEW/ DELETE/LIST/LLIST/AUTO/RENUM/EDIT/PCOPY, RESET, SHELL, ENVIRON, OUT, WAIT.
-- Implement semantic analysis for the additional commands listed in docs/gw-basic.ebnf.
-- Ensure there are semantic optimizations for the additional commands listed in docs/gw-basic.ebnf.
-- Implement code generation for the additional commands listed in docs/gw-basic.ebnf.
-- Ensure there are code generation optimizations for the additional commands listed in docs/gw-basic.ebnf.
-- Ensure all features implemented in this session emit the appropriate metrics.
-- Ensure that all features implemented in this session are covered by unit tests with >=97% test coverage.
-- Ensure that all tests are green

 ## Type System and Conversions
 - COMMON variables tracked and preserved across CHAIN, make sure CHAIN/RUN file handoff is not implemented; clarify preservation across true overlays once implemented.